 For example, here’s a basic schematic of an active non-inverting low-pass shelving filter:

 To learn more about shelving filters, check out my article Audio Shelving EQ: What Are Low Shelf & High Shelf Filters?

 These traits make the active filter much more consistent in its operation.
-The connected load will have little impact on the performance of the filter (unlike with passive filters).
+The connected load will have little impact on the filter’s performance (unlike with passive filters).

-With passive filters, there will be losses within the circuit that cause the output signal to have a lower amplitude than in the input signal.
-The gain is never greater than unity and the load impedance will also play a role in the sound of the filter, particularly on the cutoff frequency of the filter.
+With passive filters, there will be losses within the circuit that cause the output signal to have a lower amplitude than the input signal.
+The gain is never greater than unity, and the load impedance will also play a role in the filter’s sound, particularly on the filter’s cutoff frequency.

 Increasing the order of a passive filter will cause additional attenuation and signal degradation.